 In the last two years, other important Institutions have been visited by us, and we are indebted with Maria Tavano and Roberto Poggi (Museo di Storia Naturale "G. Doria, Genova) and Eva Sprecher-Uebersax (Naturhistorisches Museum, Basel).
 Besides, a Systematics Research Fund (SRF) granted to one of the authors in 2015 allowed him to carry out a visit to the National Museum of Natural History (Smithsonian Institution), in Washington, D.C., where Alexander Konstantinov and David Furth allowed the author to gather several new data and pictures.
 Moreover, Alexey Moseyko (Zoological Museum of the Zoological Institute of the Russian Academy of Sciences, St. Petersbourg) sent us interesting high quality photos.

-Lastly, we are going to visit, in the next year (2017) if possible, the Muséum National d'Histoire Naturelle, Paris and the Swedish Museum of Natural History, Stockholm which also keep several syntypes and other interesting material.
-As a result of this project, we are going to carry out, in the next future, a freely available dataset of high-definition images of almost all the currently known species of Central and South American Pachybrachina.
+As a result of this project, we are going to carry out a freely available dataset of high-definition images of all the currently known species of Central and South American Pachybrachina.